ceford/cefjdemos-data-jdm-help-en/articles/menu-items/contacts-featured-contacts.md

 ![Menu Item Featured Contacts mail options tab](../../../en/images/menu-items/contacts-featured-contacts-mail-options-tab.png)

 - **Contact Form** Show or hide the contact's *contact form*.
-- **Send Copy to Submitter**.
-Show or hide the a check box to allow a Submitter to send a copy of email to themselves.
+- **Send Copy to Submitter** Show or hide the a check box to allow a Submitter to send a copy of email to themselves.
 - **Session Check** Check for the existence of session cookie.
 Users without cookies enabled will not be able to send emails.
     It has the following options available:
-    - *Use Global:* Use the default value from the contacts options screen.
+    - *Use Global* Use the default value from the contacts options screen.
-    - *Yes:* Check for session cookie.
+    - *Yes* Check for session cookie.
-    - *No:* Do not check for session cookie.
+    - *No* Do not check for session cookie.
 - **Custom Reply** Turn on or off the custom message reply to contact form's submitter, allowing for Plugins to handle integration with other systems.
     It has the following options available:
-    - *Use Global:* Use the default value from the contacts options screen.
+    - *Use Global* Use the default value from the contacts options screen.
-    - *Yes:* Send an automated reply email.
+    - *Yes* Send an automated reply email.
-    - *No:* Do not send an automated reply email.
+    - *No* Do not send an automated reply email.
 - **Contact Redirect** Enter an alternative URL to redirect the submitter after the email is sent.